obladioblada/BeyondSport/README.md

 # README: Beyond Sports

    This README provides instructions on how to run a .NET 8 project for the assignment.
-The project includes Swagger documentation accessible at [http://localhost:8080/swagger/index.html](http://localhost:8080/swagger/index.html) and can also be run using Docker Compose, with the   ```compose.yaml``` file located under the root directory.
+   The project includes [Swagger](https://swagger.io/) documentation and can be run using Docker Compose, with the  ```compose.yaml``` file located under the root directory.

    For the test sake I decided to use InMemoryDB in case docker is not installed on the host machine.
 Follow "Running the Project Locally" section in that case.
    If the application is running with docker, a MySql database container is fired up along with the app.